 How is the Process Completed?

-Uploaded course material will be reviewed and, when appropriate, you will be granted provisional approval to teach the online/hybrid course.
-After doing so, you will be expected to “close the instructional loop” by offering feedback on your experience using one of the following methods:
+Uploaded course material will be reviewed and, when appropriate, you will be granted provisional approval to teach your online/hybrid course.
+After you’ve done so, you will complete the development process by reporting on the experience and “closing the instructional loop;” this may be accomplished through one of the following methods:

 - Plan a presentation at the TLC on best practices or lessons learned during your online or hybrid experience